 Another advantage is that your posts and pages will also be indexed by Google and Bing and assist you in gaining valuable organic traffic.

-Sure, it will cost a little in hosting fees, but the flexibility that an automated WordPress blog offers is second to none when it comes to book promotion and marketing possibilities.
+But the flexibility that an automated WordPress blog offers is second to none regarding book promotion and marketing possibilities.

 There are so many plugins available for a self-hosted WordPress site (some paid but mostly free) that can either automate or streamline your book promotion.

-If you are serious about your book marketing and promotion, a self-hosted WordPress site is by a long way the best possible means.
+If you are serious about your book marketing and promotion, a self-hosted WordPress site is, by a long way, the best possible means.

 Even if you have a large social media following, it pales when you consider that well-researched SEO has the potential to attract every single user in the world who is on the Internet.

-With a little more work, perhaps get you into the top ten listings for certain keywords.
+With a little more work, perhaps it will get you into the top ten rankings for specific keywords.
 By doing this, traffic to your blog will increase enormously.

-When you publish your book, your title, book description, categories and keywords all become metadata that can attract readers who search for a new book to read.
+When you publish your book, your title, book description, categories, and keywords all become metadata that can attract readers who search for a new book to read.